Roll20/roll20-api-scripts/Mass-Combat/README.md

 - `!mc -recover` Removes the icon and converts chaos points into hit points.
 #### Restore
 - `!mc -heal [HEAL POINTS]` Attempts to heal a formation by the provided value.
 It will be capped by the presence of fatality and chaos points.
 - `!mc -longrest yes` Performs the long rest operation on the selected formations.
-This will first convert chaos points to hit points, and then reduce the maximum hit points by fatality points and downscale the formation to account for fatalities.
-The user is presented with the number of dead and survivors.
-Action damage will automatically be scaled down to account for this.
+This will first convert chaos points to hit points, and then Resize (see above) the formation to account for fatalities.
+The user is then presented with the number of dead and survivors.
 Like pop disorganization, this has a confirmation parameter for UI usability.
 #### Stance
 - `!mc -guard` Toggles the Guarding status icon for guarding formations.
 - `!mc -defend` Toggles the Defending status icon for defending formations.